orgamiapps/orgamiappV1/FACE_ENROLLMENT_WORKING_SOLUTION.md

 If you encounter any issues:
 1. Check the console logs
-2. Toggle the debug panel (bug icon)
-3. Look for timestamped messages starting with `[2025-10-28T...]`
+2. Look for timestamped messages starting with `[2025-10-28T...]`
-4. The logs will show exactly where any issue occurs
+3. The logs will show exactly where any issue occurs

 But honestly, it should just work now! 🎉